 Shorashim is the beginning of the Noam journey for many of our members.
 It provides the perfect introduction to the Movement, especially for young people who haven’t spent a long time away from home before.

 This year we are transforming Shorashim, with Shorashim Alef being one week long and Shorashim Bet 10 days.
 Imagination is the name of the game with adventures designed to transport participants to another world.
 Shorashim has a warm, family atmosphere, with a particularly high ratio of madrichim (leaders) to chanichim (participants) to ensure the wellbeing and support of all chanichim as they embark on their Noam journey.

-Shorashim will be held at our mega site in Northumberland.
+Shorashim will be held at our mega site in Norfolk.
 This was the fantastic site we used last year and it did not disappoint.
 This site has incredible facilities, including a zipwire, outdoor laser course and Jacob’s Ladder as well as an outdoor climbing and abseiling tower!